USA > Virginia > Central Piedmont > Michael Shaps WineWorks

 Michael shaps & wineworks

-A Virginia native, Michael moved to France in 1990 to study at the Lycee Viticole de Beaune in Burgundy, and in 1995, after a stage with Chartron & Trebuchet, Michael returned to Virginia as head winemaker and GM of Jefferson Vineyards.
+A Massachusetts native, Michael moved to France in 1990 to study at the Lycee Viticole de Beaune in Burgundy, and in 1995, after a stage with Chartron & Trebuchet, Michael returned to the USA and settled in Virginia as head winemaker and GM of Jefferson Vineyards.
 Since then he has worked at or consulted for many of Virginia’s most important wineries.
 In 2004, he launched Michael Shaps wines, working with vinifera varietals planted in nearby Gordonsville VA.

 In 2007, Michael and a partner launched Virginia WineWorks, the new home for Shaps’ wines as well as other related projects.
 In 2014 he bought out his partner, and in 2018, Michael also purchased the historic Shenandoah Vineyards and now makes the wines there as well.
 Since then Michael has concentrated on three sets of wines, his Virginia wines under the Michael Shaps and Shenandoah labels, and a range of superb burgundies under the Maison Shaps label.